aficcion/Vinylbe/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The user interface is interactive, featuring a service status monitor, a test panel for authentication and recommendations, a real-time request log for Discogs API calls, a progress tracker for Spotify processing, and a results view displaying recommended albums.
-Album cards provide detailed score breakdowns and interactive buttons for pricing and advanced Discogs searches.
+Album cards provide detailed score breakdowns and a pricing button that retrieves eBay offers, local store links, and a direct link to Discogs marketplace for the album's master release.
 The UI prioritizes transparency, showing detailed request information and allowing users to control when external API quotas are consumed.

 ### Technical Implementations
 The system is built on a microservices architecture using FastAPI and Python 3.11.
 Asynchronous communication between services is handled with `httpx`, and `asyncio.gather` is used for parallelizing API calls to minimize latency.
 Shared models are defined in `libs/shared/` to ensure data consistency across services.
 Structured logging with timestamps is implemented for detailed tracking and debugging.